-Our civilisation faces the greatest challenge in the history of our species.
-It consists of ten huge, man-made threats, which are now coming together to imperil our future.
+Our civilisation is facing the sternest challenge in the history of our species.
+It consists of ten huge, man-made threats, which are now combining to imperil our future.

-Citing the world’s latest and most authoritative science, author Julian Cribb explains clearly the focal issue of our time – and what humanity as a whole and we, as individuals, can do about it.
+Citing the world’s latest and most authoritative science, Cribb will explain clearly the focal issue of our time.

-“In recent years I’ve met many well-educated, well-informed people – scientists, parents, grandparents and millennials especially – who are fearful that we may be entering the end game of human history.
-That civilisation, and maybe even our species, will not survive the compound dangers we are building for ourselves,” the Australian science writer explains.
+“I’m meeting many well-informed people – scientists, parents and grandparents and young people especially – who fear we may be entering the end game of human history.
+That civilisation, and maybe even our species, will not survive the compound dangers we are building for ourselves,” the Australian science author explains.

-“ ‘Surviving the 21st Century’ assesses this concern.
+“ ‘Surviving the 21st Century’ looks at whether they are right or wrong.
 It surveys the objective evidence for these ten mega-issues – and what we can and should do as a species and as individual citizens to overcome them,” he says.

-The third volume in Cribb’s scientific trilogy about the human future, ‘Surviving the 21st Century’ explores in detail the scientific basis of the ten intersecting existential threats, and the importance of developing cross-cutting solutions that do not make matters worse.
+The third book in Cribb’s scientific trilogy about the human future, ‘Surviving the 21st Century’ explores in detail the scientific basis for the ten intersecting existential threats, and the importance of developing cross-cutting solutions that do not make matters worse.

-The second questions whether our species, Homo sapiens (wise man) is fit to bear the title and whether or not our collective behaviour can be described as ‘wise’.
+The third questions whether our species, Homo sapiens (wise man) is fit to bear the title and whether or not our collective behaviour can be described as ‘wise’.

-Finally, it proposes a ‘report card’ which will enable everyone in the world to judge our collective progress towards a safer, cleaner, more sustainable future.
+Finally, it proposes a ‘report card’ which will enable everyone in the world to judge our collective progress towards a safer, cleaner, more sustainable future – or towards collapse.